taiki-e/cargo-hack/README.md

 > [!NOTE]
 > Currently, using `--no-dev-deps` flag removes dev-dependencies from
 > real manifest while cargo-hack is running and restores it when finished.
+> Any changes you made to those files during running will not be preserved.
 > See [cargo#4242] for why this is necessary.
 > Also, this behavior may change in the future on some subcommands.
 See also
 > [#15].